AndileHub/AndileHub/README.md

 I'm currently seeking **entry-level roles** in:

 - 📊 Data Analysis
-- 🧠 Junior Data Science
 - 📈 Business Intelligence
+- 🧠 Junior Data Engineer

 My goal is to work on real-world data projects contribute to impactful insights, and grow in the world of data analytics and cloud computing.